Tom Dumont: Life and career

 Born in Los Angeles, California, the Dumont family lived in Irvine, California.
 Tom was the only adopted child in his family and has two siblings.
+He has a sister named Gina and a brother named John.
 Dumont's father, who played the piano, gave his son a guitar at age twelve.
 Dumont practiced by strumming folk songs by the likes of James Taylor.
 Dumont was influenced by heavy metal bands such as Iron Maiden, Judas Priest and KISS.
 He joined his older sister's heavy metal band Rising, but left in 1988 for third wave ska band No Doubt.
-He has one sister named Gina and a brother named John.

-Dumont studied music theory for five semesters at Orange Coast College but dropped out when he had to learn classical guitar, which was something he disliked.
+Dumont studied music theory for five semesters at Orange Coast College.
+He dropped out when he had to learn classical guitar, which was something he disliked.
 When the band moved into a house on Beacon Avenue in Anaheim, he wrote a poem about being addicted to television.
 He took the poem to Eric Stefani, who put the poem to music and came up with the song "Trapped in a Box".
 The song was recorded for the band's self-titled debut album and was the album's only single.

 The band later self-released The Beacon Street Collection in March 1995.
 The same month, Dumont left his job as a file clerk at a mortgage company.
 He had "a good feeling" about having finished recording Tragic Kingdom and planned to fall back on promoting rock concerts if the album was not successful.
 Tragic Kingdom became a commercial success, certified diamond in the United States and selling sixteen million copies worldwide.
 When Eric left the band, Tom, along with bandmates Gwen Stefani and Tony Kanal, took leadership in writing and composing responsibilities.

 After the Tragic Kingdom tour, Tom returned to his home in Long Beach, California and started surfing in 1997.
 Dumont is a member of The Surfrider Foundation, an environmental organization to preserve coastal life.
 Since Eric Stefani left, Tom Dumont, Tony Kanal and Gwen Stefani became No Doubt's primary songwriters.

 During No Doubt's hiatus, Dumont produced Matt Costa's 2005 debut album, titled Songs We Sing, after hearing a demo tape by Costa.